 Agreements governing certain of our indebtedness also contain financial covenants, including requirements that we comply with certain loan-to-value, interest coverage and leverage ratios.
 These restrictions could impede our ability to operate our business by, among other things, limiting our ability to take advantage of financing, merger and acquisition and other corporate opportunities.
-Our ability to comply with these covenants may be affected by events beyond our control.
+Our ability to comply with these covenants may be affected by events beyond our control including war or other hostilities or the imposition of sanctions.
+Please refer to the discussion in "Item 3.
+Key Information-Risk Factors-Risks related to the geopolitical, regulatory, corporate responsibility and legal exposure of our business-The international operations of our business and those of our lessees expose us to geopolitical risks that may have a negative impact on our and our lessees' businesses, including the risk of legal and regulatory responses."
 Failure to comply with any of the covenants in our financing agreements would result in a default under those agreements and could result in a default under other agreements containing cross-default provisions.
 Under these circumstances, we may have insufficient funds or other resources to satisfy all our obligations.